 The origin of Kaymak is not well documented, but we’ve learned that this name comes from the Central Asian region.
 Kaymak in Turkic means “melt” and “molding of metal”.
 In Mongolia, this word is called Kaylgmak, a fried treat made from clotted cream.

-Qottab is a deep-fried pastry filled with crushed almonds flavored with cinnamon, cardamom, rose water, and orange blossom.
+Qottab is a deep-fried pastry filled with crushed almonds and flavored with cinnamon, cardamom, rosewater, and orange blossom.

-The outer layers of the dish are made from soft wheat dough and are shaped into a crescent pie.
-After coming out of the fryer, the dessert is heavily dusted with powdered sugar.
+People make the outer layers from the soft wheat dough and shape them into a crescent pie.
+After frying, they will dust the dessert heavily with powdered sugar.

-Qottab makes its appearance mainly at Iranian festivals and celebrations, and it is loved throughout the country.
+Qottab appears mainly at Iranian festivals and celebrations, and it is loved throughout the country.
 This dish is the traditional pastry of Yazd and Kerman province, Iran.

 The history of this dish dates way back to the Achaemenid Empire.
 But despite that, it is still one of the most well-known and well-loved desserts in Iran until this very day.